 Guide to the Grading System

 The state has virtually no requirements for personal finance education in high school.
-High school students in these states are able to graduate from high school without ever having the opportunity to take a course that includes financial literacy instruction.
+Students in these states are able to graduate without ever having the opportunity to take a course that includes financial literacy instruction.

 It is important to note that states with a grade of C, D or F have local school districts that may require a stand-alone financial literacy course as a graduation requirement.
 When this occurs, it is a local school district policy and not a statewide policy.
 This report only grades the educational policies of state governments, not local school districts.